cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/list-with-data.md

 ## Instantiate template with data

-Let's go back to `ItemList.js` script, and add reference to our Prefab and then instantiate it with data.
+Go back to `ItemList.js` script, and add reference to our Prefab and then instantiate it with data.

 ```ts
 //...